 The first County Flora was published as recently as 1863 by John Drew Salmon of Godalming (1802-1859) who assembled material for the publication of a Flora containing 984 native species, by splitting the County into nine divisions based on soils.
 He died before his manuscript was completed.
-The Holmesdale Society in 1861 bought Salmon's manuscript and his collection of plants native to the County (now in the Society's herbarium) and asked James Alexander Brewer (1818-1886), its first Honorary Secretary, to take over Salmon's work and to prepare the Flora for publication by the Society.
-Other botanists such as John Stuart Mill and H.C.Watson and some members of the Holmesdale Natural History Society (founded in 1857) made major contributions.
+In 1861 the Holmesdale Natural History Club bought Salmon's manuscript and his collection of plants native to the County (now in the Society's herbarium) and asked James Alexander Brewer (1818-1886), its first Honorary Secretary, to take over Salmon's work and to prepare the Flora for publication by the Society.
+Other botanists such as John Stuart Mill and H.C.Watson and some members of the Holmesdale Natural History Club made major contributions.
 Without the Society there might have been an even longer wait for the first Flora.

 The second County Flora was the work of an architect, Charles Edgar Salmon (1872 - 1930), but not published until 1931, a year after his death.
 This Flora is divided into eight districts based on river drainage.
 It incorporated the work of William Hadden Beeby who handed over his records and manuscripts to Mr. Salmon.
 After Mr. Salmon's death the Flora was prepared for publication by Mr. W.H.Pearsall.
 Records were also contributed by such almost legendary botanists as Lady Davy, Dr. G.C.Druce, The Rev. E.F.Linton, The Rev. E.S.Marshall, H.W.Pugsley, The Rev. H.J.Riddelsdell (Rubus) and Colonel Wolley-Dod (Rosa).